borkdude/blog/posts/oss-updates-mar-apr-2026.md

 In the last two months I spent significant time organizing babashka conf, but made progress in several projects as well.

 My upstream work to enable `async/await` in ClojureScript was merged in the beginning of March.
 I implemented it similarly to squint.
-Thanks David!
+Thanks David for reviewing and merging.
 Also `deftest` now supports an `^:async` annotation so you can use `async/await` and don't need to mess around with the `cljs.test/async` macro anymore:

 - [CLJS-3470](https://clojure.atlassian.net/browse/CLJS-3470) `async/await`
 - [CLJS-3476](https://clojure.atlassian.net/browse/CLJS-3476) `async deftest`